bpht6/ThetaScan/examples/readme.md

 A PHP block explorer for the Theta Blockchain.

 To run these examples you must have a Linux Server running a Theta Node on port 16888.
 If it is running on a different port you will need to edit the example file to the correct port number.
-The index file is an example of how to post from a web server and below is how to post from a IPhone application.
+The index file is an example of how to use a post from a web server and below is how to use a get from a IPhone application.

 **Example 1**: